 - a.
 International.
-CDC regulates the importation of dogs and cats into the United States, but current PHS regulations (42 CFR No. 71.51) governing the importation of such animals are insufficient to prevent the introduction of rabid animals into the country.
+CDC regulates the importation of dogs and cats into the United States, but current Public Health Service regulations (42 CFR No. 71.51) governing the importation of such animals are insufficient to prevent the introduction of rabid animals into the country.
 All dogs and cats imported from countries with endemic rabies should be currently vaccinated against rabies as recommended in this Compendium.
-The person who is importing any unvaccinated dog or cat should notify the appropriate public health official of the state of destination within 72 hours of importation.
+The appropriate public health official of the state of destination should be notified within 72 hours of any unvaccinated dog or cat imported into his or her jurisdiction.
 The conditional admission of such animals into the United States is subject to state and local laws governing rabies.
 Failure to comply with these requirements should be promptly reported to the Division of Quarantine, CDC, (404) 639-8107. - b.
 Interstate.
-Prior to interstate movement, dogs, cats, and ferrets should be currently vaccinated against rabies in accordance with the Compendium's recommendations (See B.1.
+Prior to interstate movement, dogs, cats, and ferrets should be currently vaccinated against rabies in accordance with the Compendium's recommendations (See Part III.B.1.
 Preexposure Vaccination and Management).
 Animals in transit should be accompanied by a currently valid NASPHV Form #51, Rabies Vaccination Certificate.